-The app offers fast loans within 24 hours, but to be eligible, you need to have an active bank account for the past six months and be in good standing with CRB.
+The app offers fast loans within 24 hours, but you must have an active bank account for the past six months and be in good standing with CRB to be eligible.
 Their interest rate is relatively low at 6.91%, and the best thing is that they do not have processing fees.

 However, you will be charged a flat fee of 5% for late payments.
 You can get loans from Ksh 1000 to Ksh 3 million.

 Other Non-App services from Kenyan banks that offer loans include: